Spatially-Aware Diffusion Models with Cross-Attention for Global Field Reconstruction with Sparse Observations: Methods

 The proposed condition encoding block processes information from the Voronoi-tessellated fields and sensing positions, integrating their patched embeddings using FiLM.
 The Voronoi-tessellated fields serve as an inductive bias and have previously been applied to diffusion model for super-resolution tasks~\cite{shu2023physics}.
 The encoded states are further refined through a multilayer perceptron (MLP) and self-attention layers.
 A schematic of the proposed encoding block is shown in Figure~\ref{fig:block_scheme}.
 The adapted VT-UNet architecture, which mirrors that of the diffusion model, maps the Voronoi-tessellated fields to the reconstructed fields.
 For time-dependent PDEs, the temporal dimension is unraveled during training, with no physical time provided as conditioning information.
 This unravelling approach aligns with the use of Voronoi tessellation for field inversion~\cite{fukami2021global} and effectively handles field reconstruction from moving sensors.

 Each model is trained for 100,000 steps on 8 Nvidia H100 GPUs, with weights updated using an Exponential Moving Average (EMA).
 We do not include a validation step for saving the best weights.
 Additional details on the training and implementation are provided in~\ref{app:train}.
+A discussion of how the trained models can be finetuned to handle different resolutions is provided in~\ref{app:res}.